Net zero = the end of fossil fuels?

 What is Net Zero?

 The International Energy Agency (IEA) published a Roadmap to Net Zero 2050 and it shows that we have a long way to go if we want to reach the objectives of the Paris Agreement.
-The study shows that, taking into consideration all the climate commitments by countries globally, we are nowhere close to zero.
+The study shows that, taking into consideration all the climate commitments by countries globally, we are nowhere near close to zero.
 Some countries have pledged to net zero commitments without indicating clear pathways on how they intend to get there.

 Why is it far more complex than some pretend?